Mapping class group of manifolds which look like $3$-dimensional complete intersections: Generalized Kreck-Stolz invariant

 Elementary algebraic topology shows that these numbers don't depend on the choices of the cohomology classes $\ov{\alpha}$ and $\ov{\beta}$.
-To get an invariant we also need to take into account of the choices of $W$.
-This amounts to a lattice $\bar L(M) \subset \z^{3}$ consisting of characteristic numbers of closed $8$-dimensional $B$-manifolds with signature $0$.
-Therefore we have a well-defined invariant $S(f)=[(s_1(f),s_2(f),s_3(f))] \in \z^3/\bar L(M)$.
-We call it the generalized Kreck-Stolz invariant of $f$.
+These characteristic numbers depend on the choice of $W$.
+The variation of these characteristic numbers for different $W$ is in a lattice $\bar L(M) \subset \z^{3}$, consisting of characteristic numbers of closed $8$-dimensional $B$-manifolds with signature $0$.
+We get a well-defined invariant